jundalisay/ppblist/content/en/docs/pantrypoints/diet/overview.md

 ---

 Pantrypoints Diet-Disease Suggest is a Food and Disease Reference app that suggests the healing food for common diseases.
-It aims to promote a Planetary Health Diet for the well-being of humans and the environment
+It aims to promote a Planetary Health Diet for the well-being of humans and the environment.

+It connects to Pantrypoints via Pantrypoints Health.

 Type | Description